Tips for Contest Entries – Part 1

 GapAn assembly gap on a plastic figure.
 Metal figures can be even more problematic since different pieces may experience different levels of mould compression in casting.

 It’s easiest and most efficient to complete all gap filling and assembly prior to beginning to paint, but sometimes that is not possible.
-When it is not, try to dry fit all the pieces to check that they go together as well as possible.
-Paint what you need to paint to be able to assemble.
-Be prepared to have to do a little gap filling and paint touchup after assembly.
+When it is not, try to dry fit all the pieces to check that they go together as well as possible prior to painting.
+Paint only as much as you need to before you can put the pieces together.
+Once you’ve assembled, check if you need to do any gap filling or paint touchup, and then continue with the rest of the painting.

 Floating Feet

-It’s fairly common to attach a figure to a base via a pin in one or both feet (or its cloak or whatever part is touching the ground.)
-It’s also fairly common for this attachment to not be 100% flush, even if it looked like a tight fit when you did your dry fit test.
+It’s fairly common to attach a figure to a base via a pin in one of its feet, or its cloak or whatever other part appears as if it is touching the ground.
+It’s fairly common for this attachment to not appear as if the figure is 100% flush with the ground.
 This is another gap that needs to be addressed.
 If the feet or clothes that are supposed to be touching the floor appear to be floating above the earth, it breaks the illusion of the scene, as well as being a craftsmanship issue.
 You can use the same gap fillers as with figure assembly.
 It is worth filling the gap and doing a little repainting even if this occurs when gluing a fully painted figure to a fully painted base in the end stages.

 Floating feet crI learned to plant the figure on solid ground early on, so I don’t have a lot of examples at hand.
 The figure in the above photo is pinned via the opposite foot.
 This foot was glued down, but has broken free of the glue and is floating.
 A photo of the solid footing version is included in the Category Divisions section below so you can compare.